h2oai/datatable/ci/README.md

   additional commits into this branch to fix any emergent problems.
 - Merge the PR into master, but **DO NOT delete the branch**.
 This branch should be kept forever.
 - Go to Jenkins and open the Console Output (make sure to be outside of BlueOcean UI).
 On the very bottom, there should be a prompt whether this build should be promoted (if the prompt is not there, the build might be still in progress or has failed).
+Click proceed — this will upload the artifacts to `s3://h2o-release/datatable/stable/datatable-{MN0}/` and draft a GitHub release.
+- Go to [Releases](https://github.com/h2oai/datatable/releases) on GitHub —
-Click proceed - this will upload the artifacts to `s3://h2o-release/datatable/stable/datatable-{MAJOR}.{MINOR}.{MICRO}/` and draft a GitHub release.
-Then go to https://github.com/h2oai/datatable/releases find the particular draft and click `Edit`.
-Review the changelog and artifacts and if everything is correct click `Publish Release` on the very bottom of the page.
+  there should be a draft of the latest release.
+Click `Edit`.
+Review the changelog and artifacts, and if everything is correct click `Publish Release` on the bottom of the page.
 - ??? use `twine upload` to make the new release available on PyPi
-- ??? make a release on GitHub